 I designed the site layout and theme with Jinja and Sass, but I stood on the shoulders of giants.
 The typographic rhythm comes courtesy of Jeremy Church’s Type Scale tool and Sindre Sorhus’ modern-normalize CSS reset helps set some sane defaults.
 The syntax highlighting uses the tango theme from Pygments, ported to CSS by Rich Leland.
 The favicon is Twitter’s Milky Way emoji, which is licensed under CC BY 4.0.

 While designing this site, I took inspiration from a ton of other creative sites.
-I save much of my inspiration here, but I’ll give special credit to Tom MacWright, Tania Rascia, Derek Meer, Tim Head, Caylee Betts, Guillermo Rauch, Lingyi Hu’s “Er” theme for Hugo (demo), and Leon Bambrick’s HTML Quine.
+I save much of my inspiration here, but I’ll give special credit to Tom MacWright, Tania Rascia, Derek Meer, Tim Head, Caylee Betts, Guillermo Rauch, Lingyi Hu’s “Er” theme for Hugo (screenshot), and Leon Bambrick’s HTML Quine.